HolyNamesAcademy/2019-project1-coultonm/README.md

 The Project
 -----
-This project has two parts.
-The first part is called ShapeMaker.
-In ShapeMaker, you will implement functions that print out shapes using the '\*' symbol and whitespace.
+This project has three parts:

+1. **ShapeMaker**: In ShapeMaker, you will implement functions that print out shapes using the '\*' symbol and whitespaces (spaces, tabs, and newlines).
 It will be a good exercise to warm up your for loops and if statements.
-The second part is called BankAccountManager.
-The BankAccountManager is a bare bones application that allows the user to manage a single bank account by making withdrawals, deposits, and checking the balance.
+2. **BankAccountManager**: The BankAccountManager is a bare bones application that allows the user to manage a single bank account by making withdrawals, deposits, and checking the balance.
 You will implement a BankAcocunt class that manages all of the functionality of a bank account.
+This part will be a good exercise to review constructors, member variables, and other things about classes.
+3. **ArrayListPractice**: In ArrayListPractice, you will implement several functions that involve working with ArrayLists.
+In some of the functions, the ArrayLists will contain integers, and in others, the ArrayLists will contain *Student* objects, where *Student* is a class that represents a student.
+This section will be good practice for working with ArrayLists and clases/objects.

 ShapeMaker
 -----